I have been working in the human services field since 1996, primarily working with people with developmental disabilities.

 So, I offer a few possible answers to the problem that might be within your reach.

 - Get an ally.
-As stated, the cowardly bully doesn't like to face someone who is formidable.
+As stated, the cowardly bully doesn't like to face someone formidable.
 One way to be formidable against mobbing is to fight fire with fire: Get your own allies.
 This might or might not be possible.
 You have to be aware of true friends or even someone going through the same thing you are.
 You might get lucky and find an old friend has gotten a job at the same place.
 In some situations, you can actually go to the boss about it.
-This of course depends on the boss and policy.
+This, of course, depends on the boss and policy.

 - Call them on it.
 This can work.
 Many people into mobbing don't like to be found out.
 They are always hiding and using tricks.
-They use their group for back-up, they use rumor, they use sour faces.
+They use their group for backup, they use rumors, and they use sour faces.
 Exposing them can be effective.
-I have done it and I've seen others do it.
+I have done it, and I've seen others do it.
 Sometimes it takes very little effort.
-Someone gives you the sneer, you just say, "Wow, that's real nice."
+Someone gives you the sneer, and you just say, "Wow, that's real nice."
 I've seen people change their tune from something as simple as that.
 Even the slightest bit of assertiveness can make them back down.
 If you confront the ringleader, even better.

 - Ultimately, you can quit.
-It might be the only solution, for the sake of your physical and mental health.
+It might be the only solution for the sake of your physical and mental health.
 Ask yourself if you want to work in an environment in which people have no regard for human beings.
 You can do better than that.
-Just make sure in the exit interview you tell them why you quit; so it's documented.
-In line with that, you should keep record of the abuse, for any future legal action you want to take.
+Just make sure in the exit interview you tell them why you quit so that it's documented.
+In line with that, you should keep a record of the abuse for any future legal action you want to take.
 Keep notes on dates and times you were abused.
-It could come in handy if there is cause for wrongful termination or you might decide to file suit against the company.
+It could come in handy if there is cause for wrongful termination, or you might decide to file suit against the company.

 Effects of Mobbing

 It is important to realize that this problem is a societal one.
-If you were bullied at home and bullied at school, it is likely you will be bullied at work.
+If you were bullied at home and bullied at school, you will likely be bullied at work.
 Unfortunately, bullies gravitate toward those who seem to be a victim.
 All the more reason for you to not be a victim, specifically, not their victim.

 This problem reaches into all aspects of life.
 Bullies won't let you be safe anywhere, they even catch you while out in public with the current popularity of the Knockout Game.